-The good news is that an outpatient clinic like The Injection and Infusion Clinic of ABQ can administer IV fluids for dehydration more quickly and cheaply than the ER.
+The good news is that an outpatient clinic like The Injection and Infusion Clinic of ABQ can administer IV hydration more quickly and cheaply than the ER.
 Our IV hydration therapy provides you with replacement electrolytes that you need after illness, excessive perspiration or over-consumption of alcohol.

-Best of all, unlike hospitals which may be operating at or above maximum capacity, our clinic offers our patients as much time, patience, and care needed to ensure a blissful recovery.
+Best of all, unlike hospitals that may be operating at or above maximum capacity, our clinic offers our patients as much time, patience, and care as needed to ensure a blissful recovery.

 If you are eating, take it before your meals to ensure your fluid levels stay balanced.
 For periods of intense exercise, you’ll want to hydrate before, during and after your workout.
 With febrile, vomiting, or diarrheal episodes, replenish lost fluids as well as lost electrolytes.